Primary data of Wutunhua

 The language has SOV basic word order with nominative accusative alignment.
 Noun phrases are head-initial and take case and number marking.
 Adverbs precede the predicate which can be followed by a number of complement verbs and auxiliaries most of which are of Chinese origin.

-This deposit contains video and audio recordings by various speaker of different ages.
+This collection contains video and audio recordings by various speaker of different ages.
 The corpus of audio recordings is annotated in Chinese and is temporarily transcribed in ‘Scheme of the Script System of Wutunhua(SSSWTH)’ and will eventually be updated with IPA transcriptions.
-The deposit also includes a lexicon with Chinese, Tibetan and English glosses.
+The collection also includes a lexicon with Chinese, Tibetan and English glosses.

-A large number of photographs are also included in the deposit.
+A large number of photographs are also included in the collection.

 The Wutunhua language is spoken by approximately two thousand people, most of whom are officially classified as belonging to the Monguor (Chinese: 蒙古尔) / Tu (Chinese: 土族) ethnic groups.
 However, Wutunhua speakers generally identify themselves as Tibetan.